tahina-pro/hacl-star/INSTALL.md

 To verify and extract the code *Makefiles* are present in the [code](code) directory, and its sub directories.
 Run `make verify` to run the verification targets, or `make extract-c` to compile to F* code to c.

+NB: verification will take some times (~12h).
+While the verification targets are parallelizable, some files require in large amount of RAM (i.e. code/salsa-family/Hacl.Impl.Salsa20.fst).

 ### C code

 Already extracted C code can be found in the [snapshots/hacl-c](snapshots/hacl-c) directory.